Refinitiv/refinitiv-ui/documents/src/pages/build-app/bundling-configuration.md

 }
 ```

-Run `npm start` to start development server and run your app.
-Use `npm build` to build production package.
+Run `npm start` to start the development server and run your app.
+Use `npm build` to build the production package.

 ## Webpack 5
 [webpack](https://webpack.js.org/) is a static module bundler which helps to resolve modules import path, process and pack them into production-ready files.
 While `webpack-dev-server` will serves a webpack app and updates the browser on changes.